MaartenHaine/Video-Downloader-Transcriber/README.md

 - Open Terminal in the project folder
 - Run: `./run.sh` (`chmod +x run.sh`)

-### Step 3: Choose Your Operation
+### Step 4: Choose Your Operation

-The setup script will present three options:
+The run script will present three options:
 1. **Download Videos Only** - Capture videos from web platforms
 2. **Transcribe Videos Only** - Convert existing videos to text
 3. **Download and Transcribe** - Complete workflow from capture to text